BenWilliams7/fizzbuzz/README.md

 specs
-1. It can count up to the provided number. example input: 2 example output: [1, 2]
+1. Make an array that can count up to the provided number. example input: 2 example output: [1, 2]